Healthcare, modeled by facility and ownership.

 Available now.
 The healthcare lane is built and source-backed — facility identity, ownership, quality, payment, experience, and enforcement signals joined by resolved identifiers, not name-matching.

-Healthcare is its own structure.
+Healthcare Provider & Facility is its own structure.

 The healthcare model anchors on facility and provider identifiers — CCN, NPI — then joins ownership files, quality and experience measures, payment programs, Open Payments, and enforcement as separate source-backed layers.
 Institutional and provider intelligence only; no patient-level data.